benjamincorcoran/benjamincorcoran.github.io/_posts/2021-01-04-facebook-bot.md

 ```
 Here Bucket will look through all the responses he has stored in his `RESPONSES` dictionary then if any part of the message matches the trigger pattern, Bucket will respond with the programmed message.

-If there is more than one pattern that matches Bucket will pick one of the corresponding responses at random.
+If there is more than one pattern that matches then Bucket will pick one of the corresponding responses at random.

 I've also added the `reply_to_id` argument in the fbchat client's `send()` function.
-When passed the unique identifier from the message object, Bucket's response will appear as a direct reply to that message.
+When passed the unique identifier from the `message_object`, Bucket's response will appear as a direct reply to that message.
 Rather than just a robot shouting into the void.

 ![Bucket successfully responding to a message](../assets/img/facebucket/success.png)

 Success!
 Bucket now replies to a message that we taught him how to reply to.
-Now, in a role reversal 10 years in the making, time to stick him on an EC2 instance and leave him to lurk in all the group chat that I have access to.
+Now, in a role reversal 10 years in the making, time to stick him on an EC2 instance and leave him to lurk in all the group chats that I have access to.

-UPDATE:
+## UPDATE:

 Bucket is now more popular than me.